nickbrowndev/pheonix/phoenix-project.md

 ## Leading Performance Indicators
 To mitigate these risks, you need to identify and implement leading performance indicators, so that you can know whether you're going to achieve the goals or not, so that appropriate action can be taken.

+## Integral Security
+Security should be embedded within teams to share the expertise amongst the team.
+This enables integration of security into all of the daily work, and not after things are deployed.